0XOPx/Music-Downloads/README.md

 <a href="https://oxop.newgrounds.com">Newgrounds</a>

-<small>All tracks here are commercial use, you can download them, BUT because of CC License, credit me</small>
+<small>All tracks here are commercial use, you can download them, BUT because of CC License, you need to credit me</small>